 The primary concern surrounding the sedimentation tank design was to eliminate the need for on-site construction, specifically concrete pours.
 Cylindrical corrugated HDPE pipe was selected for the tank due to its available sizes, standard use in agriculture and water systems, portability, and ability to retain shape when subjected to hydrostatic forces.
-A tank diameter of 0.91 m (36 in) was chosen for the 1 L/s plant based on the maximum upflow velocity constraint $V{active} \leq 1.0 \text{ mm/s}$ .
-This value is the standard design practice in traditional plants and is low enough to allow for the formation of a floc blanket.
-The cylindrical shape of the tank added challenges from the traditional rectangular tanks but after various prototype ideas, it was determined that working with a circular shape was less complicated than scaling down a rectangular tank.
-By adding a 30° bend in a vertical pipe, the plate settler geometry is greatly simplified without adding unnecessary complications to the base geometry.
+A tank diameter of 0.91 m (36 in)was chosen for the 1 L/s plant based on the maximum upflow velocity constraint $V{active} \leq 1.0 \text{ mm/s}$.
+This value is the standard design practice in traditional plants and is low enough to allow for the formation of a floc blanket, where suspended particles remain until they exit the pipe though the floc hopper.
+The cylindrical shape of the tank added new challenges that were not associated with the traditional rectangular tanks, but after various prototype ideas it was determined that working with a circular shape was more practical than scaling down a rectangular tank.
+By adding a 30° bend in a vertical pipe, the plate settler geometry was greatly simplified without adding unnecessary complications to the base geometry.
+In the small scale model, it was important that our pipe matched the geometry of the regular tank and was similarly corrugated.